PROS / Suddenlink can provide high-speed internet in numerous rural areas and has several bonus features for customers.

 Suddenlink is currently one of the top 10 largest cable broadband companies in the U.S. It serves nearly 1.4 million residential customers in states such as Louisiana, North Carolina and Texas.
 This ISP has been in business since 2003 and was known as Cebridge Connection until 2006.
 Like most other cable, DSL or fiber optic companies, Suddenlink has been busy acquiring cable systems from other businesses.
 This is an ISP to watch as it continues to acquire infrastructure and deliver competitive connection speeds.

-Since Suddenlink offers services to small towns and niche markets, it does not provide services for the eight random test addresses we used with other ISPs.
-However, we looked into the services this company offers in rural areas of Northern California to see what kinds of services it offers its customers.
-Suddenlink's services all come with free McAfee Antivirus, 2GB of email space per each 10 email addresses.
+Since Suddenlink is mainly available in small towns and niche markets, it does not provide services for the eight random test addresses we used with other ISPs.
+However, we looked in to what this company offers in rural areas of Northern California to see what kinds of services it offers its customers.
+Suddenlink's plans all come with free McAfee Antivirus and 2GB of email space per each of 10 email addresses.

 In other areas, such as in Arkansas, Suddenlink offers a high-speed connection with free 24/7 support and ESPN360.
 In third-party speed tests, Suddenlink consistently rank just below the major players but well above DSL.
 This internet provider should be able to offer you the speeds you need to stream movies and play online games.

 As a high-speed internet provider, Suddenlink offers impressive download speeds.
 If you live in the right areas, you could see speeds of up to 150 Mbps or even 107 Mbps.
 Upload speeds are fast too, clocking in at 3 Mbps and 5 Mbps.
 If you don't need that much speed or want a more inexpensive option, you can still get 15 Mbps and 30 Mbps for reasonable prices.